eip-home/use-cases/draft-eip-use-cases.md

 --- abstract

-This document discussed use cases for the Extensible In-band Processing (EIP) solution.
+This document discusses the use cases for the Extensible In-band Processing (EIP) solution.

 --- middle